Explore our 2021 courses

-It is crucial that you do not attempt to travel to the UK until your have received your temporary BRP confirming your student visa, if you enter the UK as a visitor your student visa may be cancelled and you will be required to leave the UK in order to reapply for a new Student Route visa which will of course disrupt your studies.
+It is crucial that you do not attempt to travel to the UK until you have received your temporary BRP confirming your student visa, if you enter the UK as a visitor your student visa may be cancelled and you will be required to leave the UK in order to reapply for a new Student Route visa which will, of course, disrupt your studies.

 If you lose your Visa/BRP whilst overseas you need to contact the Visa Compliance team ASAP.

 If you lose your passport please contact your local embassy/consulate in the UK or the country where it was lost for advice on replacing it.

 Once you receive your new BRP and/or passport please bring it to the Compliance team so that we can update our records.